axel-paillaud/inventorio/README.md

 Each row in the table has a date, and we can filter rows by year, month, and day.
 For example, if I choose "*year 2023*", all tables will only show rows with a date that is equal to 2023.

-The Url is updated accordingly to the date filter.
+The URL is updated accordingly to the date filter.

 ### Toggle table

+We can activate and disable a table.
+This will result in hiding or showing the corresponding table.
+The value `is_active` is then saved asynchronously in the SQL database.

 ### Create a new table and a new row